Pro Tips: How To Use Apple Two-Factor Authentication

 If you cannot access your trusted device, you have no means to receive the verification codes.
 In this scenario, you can regain access to your account by requesting account recovery.
 Account recovery is an automatic procedure created to get you back into your account quickly.
 It also denies access to anyone else who may be pretending to be you.

 This process can take a few days or more, depending on the specific account information you give to verify your identity.
-However, if you have generated a recovery key, you may use your recovery key to re-access your account.
+But if you have generated a recovery key, you may use your recovery key to re-access your account.

 2. Can I use security questions to reset Apple ID password?

 No, you cannot.
 Once you have enrolled in two-factor authentication, Apple keeps your security questions for two weeks, then deletes them.
 You can only verify your identity through your Apple ID password and the verification codes sent via your phone number or a trusted device.
+That matters because account recovery usually moves faster when you still control a trusted device or number.

 3. What if my device is too old?